Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 The Old Blood ends, in 1946.
 After B. J. Blaskowicz returns to the Allies with the location of General Deathshead's secret hideout, they mount a massive attack on that island fortress.
-This is a higher-budget version of the final chapters of the 2001 game, which ended with Deathshead's defeat, but things don't that well here.
+This is a higher-budget version of the final chapters of the 2001 game, which ended with Deathshead's defeat, but things don't go that well here.

 The attack is a disaster.
 Deathshead kills most of B.J.'s unit and leaves the